g3rmanp1bon/angular-node-creditscore/tutorials/sample.app.pipeline.md

 	  user:
 	    token: IAMABANANAQUiQkWoz6NqJLmsumxxr12xHStGWRTU.Hw3azCHsZ8yDvsYQHudnKRi0jgumaCiyK5OnQK5Pp1Q

 The *kubeconfig* file contains the necessary details and parameters to connect to Oracle Container Engine (Kubernetes cluster).
 The *clusters* parameter defines the available clusters.
 The minimum set of the properties are the address of the master node, the certification and it's name to refer.
 For later usage copy your server address.
 In the example above it is:*https://c9f1b2bbcs1.prod.cluster.us-ashburn-1.oracledx.com:6443*.
-The *users* parameter contains a generated temporary token which has has short expiration time.
-To avoid this expiration replace replace the *user token* to your private token what was generated in the previous step.

-	  user:
-	    token: 0d82df20e90bad4f8cd40ecc5ac5456c9f44238460edadc2a8b32108ce6bdf19

-Save the updated *kubeconfig*.

 When execute a `kubectl` command first it tries to read the default configuration file: *config* file from default location.
 On Linux it is `~/.kube` and on Windows it is `c:\Users\<USERNAME>\.kube`.
 But you can store *config* file at different path and even with different name e.g.*kubeconfig*.
 Just set the configuration file location as KUBECONFIG environment variable in your command line terminal where you want to execute `kubectl` commands.